miggiegarcia/simple-api-bootcamp/README.md

 ```
 I completed the challenge: 5
 I feel good about my code: 4
-I want to work on my UX design
+I want to work on my UX design more.
 ```